You've signed in with a UCLA undergraduate student account.

-The student completes the form and then obtains signatures from:
+The student download and completes the form and then obtains signatures from:

-Students must complete their limited remaining degree requirements during the following period: the day after the previous quarter ends through the end of the second week of instruction.
-Completion of degree requirements means submission of a thesis or dissertation with all committee member approvals OR submission of the “comp report” with the results of a comprehensive examination or capstone project.
+Students must complete their limited remaining degree requirements during the following period: the day after the previous quarter ends through the last day of the Filing Fee usage quarter.
+Completion of degree requirements means submission of a thesis or dissertation with all committee member approvals OR submission of the capstone with the results of a comprehensive examination or capstone project.

 Eligibility for student housing may be affected.
 Students living in campus housing should check with the Office of Housing and Residential Services.

 If a student has completed, while registered, all requirements for a degree except for the doctoral final oral examination (defense), master’s comprehensive examination, or submission of the master’s capstone project, the student may be eligible to pay a Filing Fee during the quarter in which the degree is to be awarded instead of registering.
 Four conditions must be satisfied to be eligible for this fee:

 1. Does a graduate student need to be registered in summer to use the fall Filing Fee?

 No, but the graduate student must have been either registered for classes or registered in absentia in the Spring.
 If the student was on a Leave of Absence in the Spring, s/he cannot be on Filing Fee status in the Fall.
 If the student was on a Leave of Absence in the Spring, and registers and enrolls in summer, then s/he is eligible to be on Filing Fee status in the Fall.
 If a student has lapsed status and intends to return in the Fall, they are not eligible for Filing Fee and must apply for readmission.

 2. Can a graduate student advance to candidacy while on Filing Fee status?

 No. All graduate students must have advanced to candidacy at least one quarter prior to the term of filing fee usage.